DiegoAlvaradoRivera/AdvWorksLTDW/README.md

 To extract data changes of the product dimension entities, CT is activated on the Product, ProductCategory, ProductModel, ProductDescription and ProductModelProductDescription tables.
 Product inserts and deletes are identified by looking for inserts and deletes in the Product table.
 Product updates are identified by extracting all changes in the Product, ProductCategory, ProductModel, ProductDescription and ProductModelProductDescription tables and associating them to its respective product.
-The process for constructing the product CT updates can be found in the integration.ProductCTUpdates function.
+The process for constructing the product CT updates can be found in the Integration.ProductCTUpdates function.

 The ProductIncrLoad pipeline has the following activities: